adobe/asset-compute-example-workers/projects/worker-cc-photoshop/README.md

 - Select the Custom tab
 - Add a rendition name and extension
 - For _Endpoint URL_, input the URL of the worker as seen after running `aio app deploy`
-- Add `photoshopActions` service parameter and set the value to presigned url for a photoshop action
+- Add `` service parameter and set the value to presigned url for a photoshop action
 - Click on Save

 ![Processing Profile](./processingProfile.png)